flufff42/Scripts/README.md

 # Scripts

-Sundry scripts for your scripting adventures.
+Sundry scripts for your scripting adventures in Swift.

 ## [Pointy](Pointy)